 Additionally, the proliferation of clinically integrated networks and ACOs can give small practices the opportunity to partner with larger organizations that have increased bargaining power, with the potential to receive enhanced PMPM payments or shared savings.
 On the consumer side of the house, we see an increasing number of tiered networks as health plans use reduced co-pays to steer members to the providers that offer the highest value, taking into consideration medical home recognition, patient utilization rates, claims cost and other factors.

 Yesterday’s Webinar*—Showing Payers the Value of PCMH Recognition—discussed securing incentives for recognition.
-Suzanne Madden, of The Verden Group, and an authority on physician reimbursement issues, provided insight into how payers approach value-based payment for PCMH.
+Susanne Madden, of The Verden Group, and an authority on physician reimbursement issues, provided insight into how payers approach value-based payment for PCMH.
 At the heart of many value-based contracts are HEDIS measures, particularly in adult care.
 Practices may be able to receive incentives if they can demonstrate high-quality performance, based on meeting HEDIS quality measures or on other factors such as self-reported measures, claims costs, patient utilization and other metrics.
 In some cases, payers include medical home recognition as a component of these programs.
 Some value-based programs award higher reimbursement rates based solely on PCMH recognition.

 Making Your Case